INGREDIENTS (makes 10-12)

 Rinse (uncooked) chickpeas.
 Cover with 2 inches water and bring to a boil over high heat.
 Boil for 1 minute.
 Then cover, remove from heat, and let cool.
 Drain and rinse and dry thoroughly.

-In the meantime, add parsley, onion, and garlic to a food processor.
+In the meantime, add cilantro, onion, and garlic to a food processor.
 Mix until well processed.
 Set aside.

 Once the chickpeas are slightly cooled and dried, add chickpeas to the food processor along with ALL the other ingredients.
 Mix to combine thoroughly, scraping down sides as needed.
 You’re looking for a near paste with only very small bits of chickpeas and herbs